webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 <code>device.lost</code> is a promise that starts off unresolved.
 It will resolve if and when the
 device is lost.
 A device can be lost for many reasons.
 Maybe the user ran a really intensive app and it crashed their GPU.
 Maybe the user updated their drivers.
 Maybe the user has an external GPU and unplugged it.
+Maybe another page used a lot of GPU, your tab was in the background and the browser decided to free up some memory by losing the device for background tabs.
+The point is being that for any serious apps you probably want to handle losing the device.
 </p>
 <p>
 Note that <code>requestDevice</code> always returns a device.
 It just might start lost.